x75/smp_base/README.rst

 from  [2]_  and jpype  [3]_ , a java to python bridge which we use for computing information theoretic measures with the java information dynamics toolkit  [4]_ .
-Additional dependencies which might be made optional in the future are pandas, ros, pyunicorn, mdp, Oger, and igmm [5]_.
+Additional dependencies which might be made optional in the future are pandas, ros, pyunicorn, mdp, Oger, and igmm  [5]_ .

+Additional dependencies which might be made optional in the future are pandas, ros, pyunicorn, and mdp/Oger.

 ::